aringo/collabpoller/README.md

 * poll_interval - time to wait when running in poll mode to check for new requests
 * subdomain - the domain URL to poll against
-* biids - this shoudl be your biid and any generated ids
+* biids - this should be your biid and any generated ids
 * output - this is where to log raw JSON responses returned, blank won't log.

 ```